Welcome to Monmouth Comprehensive School, and to our website.

 Timetables will be displayed on the music lessons notice board on floor 1 PEA corridor and will also be on the school website once finalised.

 Care of Instruments while in School

 As students have to move around the campus a great deal during the day, the School provides limited space for students to store their instruments.
 This is only possible with the co-operation of all those who use the facility.

 Instruments should be labelled clearly with the student’s name on the outside AND the inside of the case.

-Instruments should be left tidily in the storage spaces in the Music area so that no damage is caused to other instruments.
+Instruments should be left tidily in the storage cupboards opposite the peri rooms on floor 1 PEA so that no damage is caused to other instruments.
 Please put smaller instruments on the shelves so there is room on the floor for larger ones.